 (to suit 1200mm mounting track spacing)

 *To see the acoustic performance of a specific design, use our Price & Spec tool.

-When battens are required to be fixed individually without a mounting track, for in-fills, an end detail, when no backing is used, and also when trying to avoid track being visible, this direct fix clip allows versatility by directly screwing to the substrate.
+Used when battens are required to be fixed individually without a mounting track, for in-fills, end details, or when no backing is required.
+The direct fix clip is directly screwed to the substrate.

 Fixing Spec: 6 Gauge countersunk screw required.
 Screw type to suit application.

 Notice the difference in gap between A and B.

 Using loose clips on either side of the layout, the appearance can give the illusion of being equally spaced.